topic title goes here

 Informed Consent, Assessment, Testing, and Diagnosis

-Explain the importance of ethical decision making in professional psychology.
+- Explain the role of competence in professional psychology.

 The University of Phoenix reserves the right to modify courses.